googleworkspace/solutions/tax-loss-harvest-alerts/README.md

 1. Copy this [sheet][sheet-copy]
 2. In the calculations tab make sure your information in columns A through D are up to date
-3. Copy and apply this [script] [script-copy] to check for tax-loss harvesting opportunities.
+3. Open the script editor and run the `checkLosses` function to check for tax-loss harvesting opportunities.
-4. Set a trigger for the script to run hourly, or daily, or however frequently you want to check for opportunities.
+4. Set a trigger for the script to run hourly, or daily, or however frequently you want to check for opportunities on a continued basis.

 ## Next steps

 To get started with Google Apps Script, try out [the codelab][codelab] which guides you through the creation of your first script.